vkandola/go-go-gadget/README.md

 ## Notes:
 - ~~I (and the book) make use of `.envrc` files to properly set enviroment variables.~~ This is no longer needed as the Makefile should call scripts to properly set things.
 However, you'll need [direnv][direnv], or equivalent for your distribution if you aren't running the Makefile.
 - I (and the book) use Go 1.7, YMMV with lower versions.
+- The interpreter uses Pratt parsing, described in the [1973 paper by Vince Vaughan][ref-pratt-parsing].

 ## Running the Makefile